saracarlile/PSD-to-HTML-Arrow/README.md

 ## View Project
-The HTML is hosted view Github Pages, which you can view using the link below.
+The HTML is hosted view Github Pages, which you can view using this link:
 [View live PSD to HTML](https://saracarlile.github.io/PSD-to-HTML-Arrow/)

 ## Technologies